neaspec designs, manufactures and distributes advanced nanoscale optical imaging & spectroscopy microscopes.

 Innovations in 2014:

-- neaspec developed together with a commercial laser manufacturer a fully-automated broadband IR-laser and introduces nano-FTIR in a complete, ready-to-use package of near-field microscope and broadband IR-laser.
-This opens a new era in modern analytical chemistry for every nano-analytical lab
+- neaspec developes together with a commercial laser manufacturer a fully-automated broadband IR-laser and introduces nano-FTIR in a complete, ready-to-use package of near-field microscope and broadband IR-laser.
+This opens a new era in modern analytical chemistry for every nano-analytical lab around the globe

 - neaspec patents and introduces high-speed optical holography (HOH) imaging mode.
 This new near-field imaging mode is the fastest available on the market while simultaneously delivering one order of magnitude better S/N image quality – A new dimension in superfast high-quality imaging

-- Researchers design ultra-sharp AFM-tips using the focused ion beam (FIB) technology and show that the spatial resolution can be improved to only 3nm – a new world record
+- Researchers design ultra-sharp AFM-tips and show that the spatial resolution can be improved to only 3nm – a new world record

 - Researchers show that nano-FTIR can even be applied for ultrafast nano-spectroscopy to study processes with sub-cycle temporal resolution.
 The scientific work was published in nature photonics